This article may contain compensated links. Please read disclaimer for more info.

 Whether on holiday or just passing through, be sure to check out the local specialties such as beef bourguignon, comté cheese, delicious escargots, or the famous Dijon mustard.

 The capital of Bourgogne-Franche-Comté is Besançon and the region is divided into eight departments: Côte-d’Or, Doubs, Haute-Saône, Jura, Nièvre, Saône-et-Loire, Territoire de Belfort, and Yonne.

 Haven’t you visited this region yet?
 Let us tell you the best things to do in Bourgogne-Franche-Comté.

-BY TRAIN: Traveling in France by train is straightforward.
+BY TRAIN: Traveling around France by train is straightforward.
 The rail network in Bourgogne-Franche-Comté is organized around the main cities: Besançon and Dijon.
 The main train line is the Paris-Belfort line via Dijon and Besançon.
-The territory is also crisscrossed by secondary roads, where mainly Burgundy-Franche-Comté TER trains circulate.
+The territory is also crisscrossed by secondary lines, where mainly Burgundy-Franche-Comté TER trains circulate.

 Bourgogne-Franche-Comté by Car

 For extended trips in the region, the best way to get around is by car.
 This region is a great place for memorable French road trips.
 With a car, some good tunes, and the best company, you are set for one of the best adventures in your life.
 Driving in France is very easy, and with the car, you can go off the beaten path to visit small villages and lesser-known castles.

 If you don’t have your car, we recommend booking in advance through platforms like DiscoverCars.
 This site takes all major rental companies, such as Hertz, Avis, etc., and compares prices for you.
 Check out our best tips for renting a car in France.

 Browse Car Rental Companies Available in Bourgogne-Franche-Comté